jasoncalora/serviceitplus/events/wp-content/plugins/wpforms-lite/readme.txt

 = Is WPForms translation ready? =

 Yes, WPForms has full translation and localization support via the wpforms textdomain.
 All .mo and .po translation files should go into the languages folder in the base of the plugin.
 The same is true for every WPForms Addon as well.

+= Does WPForms include spam protection? =

+Yes, WPForms includes a spam "honeypot" which is enabled on all forms by default.

+Additionally, Google reCAPTCHA is also supported and can be setup at WPForms > Settings > reCAPTCHA.

+WPForms is fully compatible with all versions of Google reCAPTCHA:

+* Checkbox reCAPTCHA v2
+* Invisible reCAPTCHA v2
+* reCAPTCHA v3

+Lastly, <a href="https://wpforms.com/addons/custom-catpcha-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Custom Captchas</a> are available which allow you to create math or question based captchas for your contact forms.

 == Notes ==